 Generally, vegan leather (specifically plant-based leather) is cheaper than traditional leather.
 This is because products like mushrooms and pineapples require less room and time to mature than cattle, and plant-based leathers are often produced from the waste parts of plants.
 For example, Piñatex (leather made from pineapple leaves) uses the waste parts of pineapple plants to improve farmers’ income and promote indigenous products.

-Companies like Adidas and Gucci have seen the cost value of plant-based leather and are collaborating with leather manufacturers on new lines produced with mushroom leather.
+Companies like Adidas and Gucci have seen the cost value of plant-based leather and are collaborating with leather manufacturers on new lines of mushroom leather.
 Other small goods manufacturers and fashion brands are turning to cactus leather, leather made from cereal crops, and even apple peal leather.

 Mushroom leather is still developing and is expected to become less expensive as it moves toward mass production.
-Bolt Threads said its mushroom fabric costs about $25 a square foot, which according to the company, puts it on par with premium calf leather.
+Bolt Threads said its mushroom fabric costs about $25 a square foot, on par with premium calf leather.
 While we aren’t familiar with the $25/sqft calf leather, they feel it is competitive.

-However, pineapple leather is much more affordable, with a 20 sq. ft. cowhide costing around $150 and pineapple leather of the same size costing approximately $65.
+However, pineapple leather is much more affordable.
+A 20 sq. ft. cowhide costs around $150.
+Pineapple leather of the same size costs approximately $65.

 How does the durability of plant-based leather compare to animal leather?